geigr/ipytone/docs/index.rst

 Ipytone: Interactive Audio in Jupyter
 =====================================

-Ipytone exposes many features of the `Tone.js`_ library as `Jupyter widgets`_.
+Ipytone exposes many features of the `Tone.js`_ library to Python as `Jupyter widgets`_.
 It allows turning Jupyter into a versatile DAW (Digital Audio Workstation) for music creation, sound design, data sonification, and more...

 :ref:`Try it now in your browser !!<demo>`